Handle Roman Numerals

 Converts an integer into its equivalent Roman numeral representation.

-Converts any valid number from 1 to 3999 into a Roman numeral.
+Converts any valid integer from 1 to 3999 into a Roman numeral.

 Function Signature